Monuments, Fine Arts, and Archives program: Art repositories

-Restitutions
+Restitution

+In addition to preserving and cataloguing stolen and displaced treasures, MFAA efforts established pathways for restitution; initially, this took place in the form of return to a rightful owner, when identified.

+Central Collecting Points

+Centralized collection depots began being established in the immediate aftermath of the war.
 In early May 1945, Lt.
 Col. Geoffrey Webb, British MFAA chief at Eisenhower’s headquarters, proposed that U.S. forces quickly prepare buildings in Germany so that they might receive large shipments of artworks and other cultural property found in the numerous repositories.
 Eisenhower directed his subordinates to immediately begin preparing such buildings, ordering that art objects were to be handled only by MFAA personnel.
 Suitable locations with little damage and adequate storage space were difficult to find.

-Immediately after the unconditional surrender of Germany, a first central collecting point (CCP) was established, the Marburg Central Collecting Point.
+The first Central Collecting Point (CCP), the Marburg Central Collecting Point, opened in the wake of Germany's unconditional surrender.
 Shortly after U.S. forces established two other CCP within the U.S. Zone in Germany: Munich Central Collecting Point and Wiesbaden.
 Secondary collecting points were also established in various German towns, including: Bad Wildungen, Bamberg, Bremen, Goslar, Heilbronn, Nuremberg, Oberammergau, Vornbach, and Würzburg.
 One of the more critical of these secondary collecting points was the Offenbach Archival Depot, where officials processed millions of Nazi-looted books, archives, manuscripts, Jewish objects such as Torah scrolls, and property seized from Masonic lodges.

 In summer 1945, Capt.
 Walter Farmer became the Wiesbaden Collecting Point's first director.
 When his superiors ordered that he send to the U.S. 202 German-owned paintings in his custody, Farmer and 35 others who were in charge of the Wiesbaden collection point gathered to draw up what has become known as the Wiesbaden manifesto on 7 November 1945, declaring "We wish to state that, from our own knowledge, no historical grievance will rankle so long or be the cause of so much justified bitterness as the removal for any reason of a part of the heritage of any nation even if that heritage may be interpreted as a prize of war."
 Among the co-signers was Lt.
 Charles Percy Parkhurst of the U.S. Navy.

 Once an object arrived at a collecting point, it was recorded, photographed, studied, and sometimes conserved so that it could be returned to its country of origin as soon as possible.
 Some objects were easily identifiable and could be quickly returned, such as the Veit Stoss Altar of Veit Stoss from St. Mary's Basilica in Kraków, which had been discovered in the Nuremberg Castle.
 Others, such as unmarked paintings or library collections, were much more difficult to process.